 The decrease in visual acuity usually affects only one eye at the beginning and can be either sudden, leading to an acuity of less than 20/400 in less than a week, or progressive, taking 2 to 3 months.
 The other eye is affected later.

 There is currently no effective treatment for this condition.

-The therapeutic approach is to restore the activity of mitochondrial gene defective in retinal ganglion cells by administering to the patient’s eye of an AAV vector (Adeno Associated Virus) with a normal copy of the mutated gene.
+The therapeutic approach consists in restoring the activity of the defective mitochondrial gene in retinal ganglion cells by administration into the patient’s eye of an AAV (Adeno Associated Virus) vector with a normal copy of the mutated gene.

-This project has been initiated from the seminal studies by Dr Marisol Corral-Debrinski and Prof. José-Alain Sahel (Institut de la Vision, Paris).
+The project was initiated based on seminal studies by Dr Marisol Corral-Debrinski and Prof. José-Alain Sahel (Institut de la Vision, Paris).